 Robert P. Shumate National Public Safety and Justice Contributor to Excellence Award

-The Robert P. Shumate National Public Safety and Justice Contributor to Excellence Award, named for the first president of the IJIS Institute, is presented annually by the IJIS Institute to the person from either industry or the public sector that has made the most valuable contribution to justice and public safety information sharing during the past year.
-Candidates for the award can only be nominated by IJIS Institute members and affiliates, and represent the highest level of conviction to public safety information sharing.
+The Robert P. Shumate National Public Safety and Justice Contributor to Excellence Award, named for the first president of the IJIS Institute, is presented annually by the IJIS Institute to the person from either industry or the public sector that has made the most valuable contribution to justice and public safety information sharing.
+Candidates for the award can only be nominated by IJIS Institute members, and represent the highest level of conviction to the IJIS Institute mission.
 The award is presented during the annual Badge & Tech Benefit & Awards Dinner held in conjunction with the IJIS Institute National Symposium.

 2006—Mike Hulme, Justice and Public Safety Architect, Unisys

 The IJIS Institute Innovation Award

 The Innovation Award recognizes technical innovation that has contributed significantly to the advancement of integration and interoperability in a justice, public safety, or homeland security project or program.
 The award, which is open to any company providing justice, public safety, or homeland security solutions, is for team achievement between an industry partner(s) and practitioner(s)/agency.
 Read the terms of eligibility for the Innovation Award.
 In addition to the main Innovation Award, the Institute may also recognize one or more worthy nominees via honorable mention.
 The award is presented during the annual Badge & Tech Benefit & Awards Dinner held in conjunction with the IJIS Institute National Symposium.

 Questions about the Innovation Award?
 Contact

 The Member Appreciation Award

-The purpose of this annual award is to recognize outstanding contribution to the IJIS Institute by one of its member organizations.
+The purpose of this award is to recognize outstanding contribution to the IJIS Institute by one of its member organizations.
 The Award recognizes the member organization versus an individual in that organization and is presented at the Badge & Tech Benefit & Awards Dinner held in conjunction with the January IJIS Institute National Symposium.
 Candidates for the award are nominated by IJIS Institute leadership, staff, committee chairs, and represent significant contributions to information sharing through their active participation in the work and mission of the IJIS Institute.